QualInsight/qualinsight-plugins-sonarqube-badges/README.md

 The webservice is self-documented.
 Once installed, go to the webservice documentation page of your SonarQube instance and look at the documentation for ``/api/status``.

+## Conclusion

+New feature ideas and contributions are more than welcome.
+A [Google group](https://groups.google.com/forum/#!forum/svg-status) named [SVG Status](https://groups.google.com/forum/#!forum/svg-status) has been created in order to facilitate discussions about this plugin.

 ## Build status

 ![Travis build status](https://travis-ci.org/QualInsight/qualinsight-plugins-sonarqube-status.svg?branch=master)